Fire Emergency Preparedness: Make a Plan

 Many house fires are preventable.
 If you follow these tips, you may never have to worry about a fire:

-• Clean your home heating source and make sure it is working properly.
+- Clean your home heating source and ensure it is functioning properly.
 You want to especially make sure chimneys are clean.
-This should be an annual tradition before the cold weather comes your way.
+This should be an annual tradition before the cold weather arrives.

-• Only use portable heaters in well-ventilated rooms.
-Plug them into the wall socket only, and without using long extension cords or loaded surge protectors!
+- Use portable heaters only in well-ventilated rooms.
+Plug them into the wall socket only, without using long extension cords or overloaded surge protectors.

-• Keep your stove area clean and clear of anything combustible.
+- Keep your stove area clean and clear of all combustible materials.

-• Be sure to check electrical wiring in your home, particularly if you’ve been having some circuits trip unexpectedly.
+- Be sure to inspect the electrical wiring in your home, particularly if you’ve been experiencing unexpected circuit trips.

-• Follow careful cooking habits, particularly when cooking with oils or deep fryers.
-Keep the kitchen free of combustibles and clutter that may catch fire.
+- Follow careful cooking habits, especially when using oils or deep fryers.
+Keep the kitchen free of combustible materials and clutter that could catch fire.

-• Keep your BBQ a safe distance from the home.
-If on the patio, make sure it isn’t under a ceiling made of combustibles in case the BBQ flares up with higher than usual flames.
+- Keep your BBQ a safe distance from the home.
+If on the patio, ensure it isn’t under a ceiling made of combustible materials in case the BBQ flares up with higher-than-usual flames.
 Keep extra propane tanks a safe distance from the BBQ.

-• Don’t store flamable liquids in your home or a shed next to your home.
+- Don’t store flammable liquids in your home or a shed next to your home.

-• Have a few fire extinguishers located in key areas of the home, like your kitchen, laundry room, and garage.
-Know how to use them, and understand that some are designed for chemical fires while others are for wood and other flamable objects.
+- Have a few fire extinguishers located in key areas of the home, such as the kitchen, laundry room, and garage.
+Learn how to use them, and understand that some are designed for chemical fires, while others are for wood and other flammable materials.

-• Never store combustibles in your furnace room, and keep anything flamable out of that area.
-This room, along with laundry rooms should be clutter free, as much as possible.
+- Never store combustibles in your furnace room, and keep anything flammable out of that area.
+This room, along with laundry rooms, should be as clutter-free as possible.

 What to do During a Home Fire

 If a fire does happen, your best course of action is to follow the plan you set in place.
 Get out as quickly as possible and call 911.
-If you have a fire extinguisher be sure to know how to use it.
-If the fire doesn’t immediately die down using the extinguisher, get out of the house, and again, call 911.
+If you have a fire extinguisher, be sure to know how to use it.
+If the fire doesn’t immediately die down using the extinguisher, get out of the house and call 911 again.

-As you get out, be sure to close doors behind you as this prevents the spread of the fire.
+As you exit, be sure to close the doors behind you, as this prevents the spread of fire.

 What to do After a Home Fire

-After a fire, you may be shaken up, but there could still be work to do.
+After a fire, you may be shaken, but there may still be work to do.
 Once you have safely exited the home, call 911 to make sure emergency personnel are on the way.

-Once you have called 911, check to see if anyone needs first aid, such as covering burns.
+Once you have called 911, check to see if anyone needs first aid, such as covering burns or applying pressure to a wound.
 Stay out of the home until fire authorities say it is safe to re-enter.

 When you are able to re-enter the home, you must discard food that has been exposed to heat, smoke, or soot.

 Do not discard damaged goods until inventory has been taken!
-As a matter of fact, as part of your plan, you should take a video inventory of every room in your house.
+In fact, as part of your plan, you should take a video inventory of every room in your house.
 It is very difficult to remember what is located/stored in each room after the fact.
 You will want to contact your insurance agent.
-Your insurance company should be able to offer you immediate assistance for any claims processing steps, including temporary housing if that is necessary.
+Your insurance company should be able to offer you immediate assistance with any claims processing steps, including temporary housing if necessary.

 More than 72,000 communities in the United States are at risk of wildfires.
-Every year, wildfires spread across the U.S. damaging land and homes.
-Living where wildfires are a risk means you need to be prepared for them.
+Every year, wildfires spread across the U.S., damaging land and homes.
+Living in an area where wildfires are a risk means you need to be prepared for them.

 How to Prevent a Wildfire